-- The interaction between architecture and the arts, such as the use of art in public places and the reuse of historic monuments for public functions.
+- The interaction between architecture and the arts, such as art in public space, exhibiting architecture or the use of architectural formats in the visual arts.

-- The architectural theory and historiography of architecture of the 16th up to the 18th century in the Netherlands, Italy and Central Europe.
-Recent research projects include the work of Giambattista Piranesi, inaugural rituals of cult buildings in the 17th and 18th century, e.a.
+- The architectural theory and historiography of architecture of the 16th up to the 18th century in the Netherlands, Italy and Central Europe, in particular the work of Piranesi, inaugural rituals of cultual buildings in the 17th and 18th century, e.a.

 - Theory of the city, urban culture and city representation.